 - Tạ Thanh Long:

-After the transfer of the 5th Division command to Colonel Le Van Hung ceremony, in June 1971, I approached General Hieu and invited him to go partying with a group of Colonels and Generals, which included General Lam Quang Tho, the Commanding General of the 18th Division, General Hieu excused himself with the pretext he had to attend to some personal affairs.
+After the transfer of the 5th Division command to Colonel Le Van Hung ceremony, on June 1971, I approached General Hieu and invited him to go partying with a group of Colonels and Generals, which included General Lam Quang Tho, the Commanding General of the 18th Division, General Hieu excused himself with the pretext he had to attend to some personal affairs.
 After the party, I went home.
-When I reached Ben Cat, he saw General Hieu's car parked on the side of the road.
-I approached the car and saw General Hieu and his driver, each one eating a loaf of bread with a ripe banana in one hand!
+When I reached Ben Cat, I saw General Hieu's car parked on the side of the road.
+I approached the vehicle and saw General Hieu and his driver, each one eating a loaf of bread with a ripe banana in one hand!

 - Lê Đình Lâm:

 General Hieu’s reputation preceded him at the Vice-President Office, in particular I had heard someone witnessed the following incredible scene: in a cross-border operation into Kampuchea, General Hieu, 5th Infantry Division, stripped out of his uniform, wearing only a T-shirt and a pair of knickers, jumped down onto the muddy road to lend a hand to the soldiers in pulling out a bogged down military vehicle.

 My family and your brother’s often met on Sundays while attending mass at the Redemptorist Church.
 At that time, my husband was Artillery Commander.
 At each of those occasions, we invited your brother’s family to have breakfast at their house because we knew my brother did not have the luxury to take his wife and children to a Pho restaurant, despite his salary of a special assistant in charge of anti-corruption!